Cape Town Treaty

-The Cape Town Convention on International Interests in Mobile Equipment, or Cape Town Treaty is an international treaty intended to standardize transactions involving movable property.
+The Cape Town Convention on International Interests in Mobile Equipment, or Cape Town Treaty, is an international treaty intended to standardize transactions involving movable property.
 The treaty creates international standards for registration of contracts of sale (including dedicated registration agencies), security interests (liens), leases and conditional sales contracts, and various legal remedies for default in financing agreements, including repossession and the effect of particular states' bankruptcy laws.

 Four protocols to the convention are specific to four types of movable equipment: Aircraft Equipment (aircraft and aircraft engines; signed in 2001), railway rolling stock (signed in 2007), space assets (signed in 2012) and "Mining, Agricultural and Construction Equipment" (signed in 2019).
-The aircraft Protocol entered into force in 2006, while the others are not in effect.
+The aircraft Protocol entered into force in 2006, and the railway rolling stock Protocol entered into force in 2024.
+The others are not yet in effect.

 The treaty resulted from a diplomatic conference held in Cape Town, South Africa in 2001.
 The conference was attended by 68 countries and 14 international organizations.
 53 countries signed the resolution proposing the treaty.
 The treaty came into force on 1 March 2006, and has been ratified by 57 parties.
 The Aircraft Protocol (which applies specifically to aircraft and aircraft engines) took effect on 1 March 2006 when it was ratified by 9 countries: Ethiopia, Ireland, Malaysia, Nigeria, Oman, Panama, Pakistan, and the United States.

 Signatures and ratifications

-As of 2018, the convention has been ratified by 77 states as well as the European Union.
-The railway rolling stock and the space protocols have been ratified by respectively three countries (Gabon, Luxembourg and Sweden), as well as the European Union, and no countries and thus have not taken effect.
+As of 2024, the convention has been ratified by 87 states as well as the European Union.
+Most of those parties are also party to the Aircraft protocol.
+The railway rolling stock Protocol has been ratified by four countries (Gabon, Luxembourg, Spain and Sweden), as well as the European Union and came into effect in March 2024.
+The space assets Protocol has been acceded to by 1 country and remains not in force.
 An overview of the status of the treaty and protocols is shown below: